gbdev/pandocs/src/Power_Up_Sequence.md

 When the Game Boy is powered up, the CPU starts executing instuctions at address $0000—**not** $0100!
 A program called the *boot ROM*, burned inside the CPU, is mapped "over" the cartridge ROM at first, which is responsible for the boot-up animation played before control is handed over to the cartridge's ROM.

-There exist 8 different known official boot ROMs:
+8 different known official boot ROMs are known to exist:

 Name | Size (bytes) | Notes
 -----|--------------|------------------------------------------------------------